GboyeStack-Robotics-ML-Engineer/TAIMA/README.md

 ### Calendar events not created
 - Verify Google Calendar API credentials
-- Check that refresh token is valid
+- Make sure the Google account is connected (use the Connect Google button in the app)
 - Ensure Calendar API is enabled in Google Cloud Console

 ### AI not extracting tasks correctly